rstudio/learnr/README.md

 2. It loads the **tutor** package.
 3. It includes one or more code chunks with the `exercise=TRUE` attribute.

+The `runtime: shiny_prerendered` element included in the YAML hints at the underlying implementation of tutorails: they are simply Shiny applications which use an R Markdown document as their user-interface rather than the traditional `ui.R` file.

 You can copy and paste the simple "Hello, Tutor!" example from above to get started creating your own tutorials.

 Note that you aren't limited to the default `html_document` format when creating tutorials.
 Here's an example of embedding a tutorial within a `slidy_presentation`: